jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2009-08-0-review-by-brother-small-plan-out-of-scope.md

             - Code
                 - Automatic Containment
                 - Fundamental Principles
-                - Editing Concepts
+                - Editing Aspects
             - Controls
-                - Controls Concepts
+                - Controls Aspects

 - Software: __(9)__
     - \> All the files are read-only and that is going to be a problem for some of the software.